-The Desalination and Water Purification Research (DWPR) Program planned accomplishments include funding six new laboratory research studies and 14 new pilot scale testing projects focusing on innovative new approaches to increasing water supplies via advanced water treatment and on the reduction of cost, energy and environmental impacts of desalination and water treatment.
-These counts reflect maximum funding awards per project and maximum performance periods consistent with activities planned in Fiscal Year 2021.
-The program's planned accomplishments also include continued facilitation of technology maturation and adoption through technology transfer activities, and for the continued operation and maintenance (O&M) at Reclamation's Brackish Groundwater National Desalination Research Facility (BGNDRF) in Alamogordo, New Mexico, which is expected to host pilot-testing and full-scale testing activities.
+The Desalination and Water Purification Research (DWPR) Program planned accomplishments include funding approximately 10 new laboratory research studies and five new pilot scale testing projects focusing on innovative new approaches to increasing water supplies via advanced water treatment and on the reduction of cost, energy and environmental impacts of desalination and water treatment.
+These counts reflect maximum funding awards per project and maximum performance periods consistent with activities planned in Fiscal Year 2022.
+The program's planned accomplishments also include continued facilitation of technology maturation and adoption through technology transfer activities, and for the continued operation and maintenance (O&M) at Reclamation's Brackish Groundwater National Desalination Research Facility (BGNDRF) in Alamogordo, New Mexico, which is expected to host pilottesting and full-scale testing activities.
 Reclamation will also continue to pursue opportunities to fund innovative new research competitively, as well as continue coordinating and partnering with other Federal and non-Federal entities that fund and do work in the area of desalination and water treatment.

-Planned Accomplishments in 2021 - The S&T Program is funding approximately 170 Reclamation-led research and development projects, launching multiple water and power technology prize competitions (challenges), and continuing technology transfer and product deployment activities.
+Planned Accomplishments in 2022 - The S&T Program is funding approximately 180 Reclamation-led research and development projects, launching multiple water and power technology prize competitions (challenges), and continuing technology transfer and product deployment activities.
 Research and development projects and technology prize competitions will continue to address a wide range of science and technical challenges facing Reclamation water and power managers related to water infrastructure, power and energy, environmental compliance issues with water delivery and management, developing new supplies, and water operations and planning.
-This portfolio includes approximately 30 projects to address the impacts of invasive zebra and quagga mussels on water infrastructure and operations, as well as research to advance prize competition winning solution on eradication of mussels from open water bodies.
-In the area of technology prize competitions, the program is planning to launch 5 new competitions, including:, More Water Less Concentrate, Reducing Canal Seepage, Infrastructure Composite Condition-Monitoring, Improving Canal Safety, and No Outage Testing of Hydropower Protection Systems.
-The program is also funding activities to improve snow measurement technologies and facilitate expanded application of emerging technologies that would improve seasonal water supply forecasting and benefit water management in the western United States.
+This portfolio includes approximately 30 projects to address the impacts of invasive zebra and quagga mussels on water infrastructure and operations, as well as research to advance a prize competition winning solution on eradication of mussels from open water bodies.
+In the area of technology prize competitions, the program is planning to launch 4 new competitions, including: Snowcast Showdown (improving estimates of snow conditions), Invasive Mussel Watercraft Inspection and Decontamination, Improving Precipitation Measurement Devices, and